 Today’s chocolate bark came purely from my need to combine sprinkles and candy hearts.
 The pink swirls are a bonus.
 All we’re really doing is combining semi-sweet chocolate and white chocolate.
 We’ll add some pink candy melts to the white chocolate to create that cotton candy pink shade.
 We’ll swirl it, we’ll top it, we’ll eat it with our sweethearts.
-And if your sweetheart is a bottle of wine, more power to ya.
+Or alone with a bottle of wine… either way, it’s great!

 I’m no stranger to chocolate barks.
 I have at least 4 bark “recipes” in Sally’s Candy Addiction.
 I put the term recipes in quotes because bark is essentially just melted chocolate with stuff added.
 It’s the easiest candy you’ll ever make.
 AND it makes a ton!
 Not to mention… it’s pretty.
 That’s why I love making bark around the holidays, showers, parties, etc. (Btw how cute would today’s bark be for a baby shower?
 You could do it with blue candy melts too!
 Maybe leave off the candy hearts and add more sprinkles.
 Oh my gosh, your dessert would be adorable.)